kristjanhk/Urbancity/README.md

 Urbancity Pygame projekt

-Downloadside all on pakendatud exe.
+Allalaadimiste all on pakendatud exe.